ibm-cloud-docs/dl/order-nsp.md

 {: support}

 To order {{site.data.keyword.dl_short}} Dedicated, you must determine the location connecting to IBM Cloud, complete the required configuration information, then click **Create** to submit your order.

-## Before you begin
+{:shortdesc}

+## Planning considerations
 {: #before-you-begin-dedicated}

-Determine the location connection to IBM Cloud by verifying your colocation provider's or service provider's capabilities to reach the Meet Me Room and cross-connect into IBM Cloud.
+* Before you begin, determine the location connection to IBM Cloud by verifying your colocation provider's or service provider's capabilities to reach the Meet Me Room and cross-connect into IBM Cloud.
-{: important}
+* All subnets of the VPC or classic network will be connected to the direct link.
+When creating VPCs, make sure to create the VPCs with non-overlapping prefixes and unique subnets.
+To ensure successful connectivity with the classic infrastructure, do not use IP addresses for your VPCs in the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks.

 ## Ordering instructions
 {: #instructions-dedicated}